 There are many forms of exercise and ways to bring movement into our lives, and yoga is just one of those forms available to us.
 It may not be for everyone but for me it is the only one that I have consistently maintained in my life and found truly encompasses every facet that makes up the human being - the body, the mind, the emotions and the soul.

 Over the years I found myself regularly coming back to yoga, when I went through tough times in my teens, multiple immigration's, changing schools, jobs and all sorts of other life challenges.
-It became the one thing I consistently turned to for guidance during stressful events, for introspection, and I often turned to it when struggling to make decisions.
-It eventually opened up a more spiritual path for me, a way of finding a connection to something intangible and a means to take time out to give thanks and be grateful for the good things in life.
-I have found it to be the perfect tool for finding balance as it aims to bring harmony between the physical, mental and emotional aspects of our bodies.
+It became the one thing I consistently turned to for stress relief, guidance, for introspection and when struggling to make decisions.
+It opened up a more spiritual path for me, a way of finding a connection to something intangible and a means to take time out to give thanks and be grateful for the good things in life.
+I have found it to be the perfect tool for finding balance and re-centering as it aims to bring harmony between the physical, mental and emotional aspects of our bodies.

-One day I was doing some exercises from a book I was reading and out of this materialized this unexplainable force to become a yoga teacher.
-It’s not something I had ever thought of and out of the blue it appeared when I put pen to paper.
-I was surprised and then thought nothing of it, but later that same day I logged into my computer and there it was, a teacher training course that seemed to speak to me.
-I ended up inquiring, no idea why, met my teacher whose classes I had done before and loved, realized this is it, I needed to permanently commit to it.
-At first, I registered to do the yoga teacher training purely to dig deeper into my own practice but when I completed it, I had a feeling that this is not the end.
+I was working on some personal development exercises from a book I was reading and one of the exercises entailed writing everything that came to mind without thinking or stopping for five minutes.
+By the time I was done I had three pages written out and when I came back to the very first item on my list it said ‘Yoga Teacher’.
+I always wanted my yoga practice to become a daily commitment, but yoga teacher wasn’t something I had ever thought of.
+I was very surprised as it came out of the blue but then decided to put the idea aside and think nothing of it.
+Later that same day I logged into my computer and there it was, a teacher training course that spoke to me and had every reason for me to sign up.
+In a weird way it really felt like the universe was trying to tell me something or maybe it was just my subconscious doing its thing.
+I registered to do the yoga teacher training purely to dig deeper into my own practice but when I completed it, I had a feeling that this is not the end.
 This is taking me somewhere, I didn’t know where and actually still don’t, but I am so at peace with it and enjoy sharing this practice with others that I am happy to just ride this wave and see where it goes.